arthur-debert/lual/docs/README.txt

     2.6.
 Implement Non-Root Logger Configuration:
         - The `lual.logger("name", config_table)` API (and imperative methods like
-          `logger:set_level()`, `logger:add_dispatcher()`) should only store the
+          `logger:set_level()`, `logger:add_output()`) should only store the
           explicitly provided settings in the logger's internal config table.
         - Default initial state for a new non-root logger:
             - `level = lual.NOTSET`
-            - `dispatchers = {}` (empty list)
+            - `outputs = {}` (empty list)
             - `propagate = true`

     2.7.
-Implement the New Dispatch Loop Logic:
+Implement the New Output Loop Logic:
         - This is the core of event processing for each logger `L` in the hierarchy (from source up to `_root`).
         - For a given log event:
             1. Calculate `L`'s effective level using `L:_get_effective_level()`.
             2. If `event_level >= L.effective_level` (level match):
                 a.
-For each dispatcher in `L`'s *own* `dispatchers` list:
+For each output in `L`'s *own* `outputs` list:
                    i.
 (Optional) Process record through `L`'s transformers. ii.
-Format record using the dispatcher's presenter. iii.
-Send formatted output via the dispatcher.
+Format record using the output's presenter. iii.
+Send formatted output via the output.
                 b.
-If `L` has no dispatchers, it produces no output itself.
+If `L` has no outputs, it produces no output itself.
             3. If `L.propagate` is `true` AND `L` is not `_root`:
                 a.
 Pass the original event to `L.parent` to repeat this process.

         - Transitional Strategy: if the format is the new x, should pass thorugh the new dispartch
-        - Write comprehensive tests for the new dispatch logic, specifically covering:
+        - Write comprehensive tests for the new output logic, specifically covering:
             - Correct `lual.NOTSET` level inheritance.
-            - Dispatching only occurs if a logger has its own dispatchers AND the level matches.
+            - Outputing only occurs if a logger has its own outputs AND the level matches.
             - Propagation logic (including `propagate = false`).
             - `lual.config()` behavior for `_root`.